kytuang/Django_LSA_Addressbook/README.md

 ## Demo The Project
-1. Login with username and password (feel use to test Username: `khai` Password: `indianahouse`)
+1. Login with username and password (feel use to test Username: `khai` Password: `indianahouse`) OR click register to create a new account and make a complete new list.
 ![Picture](Images/Login.png)

 2. Homepage